dylanarmstrong/FontBlock/README.md

 FontBlock is released under the terms of the MIT license.
 Check the LICENSE file for details.

+## Privacy Policy

+Nothing is collected or stored.

 ## History

 Forked from the excellent [Ka-Block!](https://github.com/dgraham/Ka-Block) project.